 3. Design Usable Focus States

 Focus indicators within a webpage, often seen as blue outlines around text and interactive elements, identify which element has the keyboard’s focus.
 This helps users understand where they are when navigating your website.

 4. Prioritize Text Clarity

 Text legibility is one of the most significant obstacles facing older adults and users with visual disabilities.
 Designers should use clear fonts and styles to enhance text clarity and readability.

 5. Double-Check Color Contrast

 Another common issue facing users with visual disabilities is insufficient color contrast between text and backgrounds or within graphics.
 The World Health Organization (WHO) estimates that there are 217 million people with moderate to severe vision impairment.
-Consider contrast for those users, not only within text, but also in graphics and logos.
+Consider contrast for those users, not only within the text but also in graphics and logos.

 6. Don’t Rely Exclusively on Color

-Although color-coding can act as a shortcut, don’t rely on it and don’t forget to add labels.
+Although color coding can act as a shortcut, don’t rely on it, and don’t forget to add labels.
 Users who are color-blind may otherwise be unable to understand and operate graphs or other color-coded elements on your website.

 7. Make Sure Your Content Is Ordered Properly in HTML